learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Intro_To_Microservices/Intro_To_Microservices.md

 For CSC301 students, grasping the significance of microservices architecture entails understanding its foundational principles and how they apply to real-world software engineering practices.
 Microservices enable teams to work more efficiently by allowing them to focus on developing and maintaining small, autonomous services.
 This aligns with the agile development methods taught in CSC301, where adaptability, collaboration, and rapid iteration are paramount.

 In the context of CSC301, microservices architecture offers several advantages.
-It promotes scalability, allowing teams to scale individual services based on demand, a concept directly relevant to discussions on estimation and prioritization.
+It promotes scalability, allowing teams to scale individual services based on demand, a concept directly relevant to discussions on estimation (which involves predicting the effort or resources required for a task) and prioritization.
 Moreover, the autonomy of microservices facilitates teamwork skills, as teams can work independently on different services while ensuring seamless integration through well-defined APIs.

 However, adopting microservices architecture also introduces challenges, such as managing the complexity of a distributed system and ensuring effective communication between services.
 These challenges underscore the importance of basic modeling, design patterns, and refactoring, topics covered in CSC301.